Association to Advance Collegiate Schools of Business

 |Developing and Implementing Forecasting Methods for Business|

 |Select two approved electives which may include the following (and courses not used toward analytics requirement above):||6|

 Course may be waived for demonstrated equivalence.

-Total graduate credit hours required (minimum) 30 (33 if foundation course is required)
+The minimum total of graduate credit hours required for this degree is 30 (33 if foundation course is required).